epam/edp-install/docs/operator-guide/prerequisites.md

 **Scenario 2: Jenkins CI tool.** To use Jenkins as a CI tool, it is required to install the deprecated Admin Console UI tool.
 Admin Console is used only as a dependency for Jenkins, and Headlamp will still be used as a UI tool.

+!!! note
+    Starting from version 3.0.0, all the new enhancements and functionalities will be introduced only for *Tekton deploy scenario*.
+Jenkins deploy scenario will be supported at the bug fix and security breach level only.
+We understand that some users may need additional functionality in Jenkins, so if any, please create your request [here](https://github.com/epam/edp-jenkins-operator/issues/new).
+To stay up-to-date with all the updates, please check the [Release Notes](https://github.com/epam/edp-install/blob/master/RELEASES.md) page.

 Find below the list of the components to be installed for each scenario:

 |Component|Tekton CI tool|Jenkins CI tool|Cluster|